Joesteel14/InventoryPro/README.md

 ## Sprint 2 Progress

 During Sprint 2, I continued developing InventoryPro by improving the project structure and making progress on the core inventory management features.
-I also updated the project backlog, fixed issues found during development, and continued testing to ensure the application functions correctly. git push
+I also updated the project backlog, fixed issues found during development, and continued testing to ensure the application functions correctly.
+## Sprint 2 Backlog (Completed)

+- ✅ Continued development of the InventoryPro application.
+- ✅ Improved the project structure and organization.
+- ✅ Updated the README documentation.
+- ✅ Fixed bugs found during testing.
+- ✅ Updated the project backlog.

+## Sprint 3 Backlog

+- ⏳ Finish the Add Inventory feature.
+- ⏳ Complete the Edit Inventory feature.
+- ⏳ Complete the Delete Inventory feature.
+- ⏳ Improve the user interface.
+- ⏳ Continue testing and bug fixes. git push